StanislavBratchikov/StanislavBratchikov.github.io/content/authors/admin/_index.md

     url: https://www.feinberg.northwestern.edu/index.html

 # Short bio (displayed in user profile at end of posts)
-bio: I am focused on enhancing clinician decision making.
+bio: I am focused on enhancing clinical decision making.
 My research interests include applications of machine learning methods in the analysis of multiomodal data such as -omics data, Electronic health records, flow cytomtetry data.

 # Interests to show in About widget
 interests: